kullervo16/checklist/README.md

 You can find your checklists based on the tags and reached milestones.
 They are presented in the tagcloud in the select page
 ![alt text](screenshot_tagcloud.png "the tagcloud page")

-## GIT backend (TODO)

-The idea is to use a file based backend with GIT as a remote synchronisation store.
-The backend will commit and push after each update, so that the GIT is always up to date.
-If you loose your data (or you are using a 100% container approach and do not use persistent storage at all), the system will pull from the GIT to restore its state.

-## Testing

-There are minimal unit tests in this project, only to test the low level stuff.
-Since the in-memory backend is so fast, the actual tests are written as integration tests running against a deployed backend.
-That way we test the real thing, and we are sure you can use the API also with rest-easy directly (so not only as an angular js client).
-Check out the checklistTest for more information (or as a demonstration of the API).